salesforce/terraform-provider-policyguru/website/docs/d/polic-sentry_document.html.markdown

 `actions_for_service_without_resource_constraint_support` supports the following

-* `read` (Optional) - Provide a List the service prefix to generate a list of AWS service actions that (1) are at the READ access level and (2) do not support resource constraints.
+* `read` (Optional) - Provide a List of service prefix to generate a list of AWS service actions that (1) are at the READ access level and (2) do not support resource constraints.
-* `write` (Optional) - Provide a List the service prefix to generate a list of AWS service actions that (1) are at the WRITE access level and (2) do not support resource constraints.
+* `write` (Optional) - Provide a List of service prefix to generate a list of AWS service actions that (1) are at the WRITE access level and (2) do not support resource constraints.
-* `tagging` (Optional) - Provide a List the service prefix to generate a list of AWS service actions that (1) are at the TAGGING access level and (2) do not support resource constraints.
+* `tagging` (Optional) - Provide a List of service prefix to generate a list of AWS service actions that (1) are at the TAGGING access level and (2) do not support resource constraints.
-* `list` (Optional) - Provide a List the service prefix to generate a list of AWS service actions that (1) are at the LIST access level and (2) do not support resource constraints.
+* `list` (Optional) - Provide a List of service prefix to generate a list of AWS service actions that (1) are at the LIST access level and (2) do not support resource constraints.
-* `permissions_management` (Optional) - Provide a List the service prefix to generate a list of AWS service actions that (1) are at the PERMISSIONS MANAGEMENT access level and (2) do not support resource constraints.
+* `permissions_management` (Optional) - Provide a List pf service prefix to generate a list of AWS service actions that (1) are at the PERMISSIONS MANAGEMENT access level and (2) do not support resource constraints.
 * `single-actions` (Optional) - Provide a List of individual actions that do not support resource constraints.
 For example, s3:ListAllMyBuckets

 ## Attributes Reference